legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one is the victim of mistreatment while residing at Absolut Center for Nursing and Rehabilitation Aurora Park?
 Contact the New York nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Erie County victims of abuse and neglect in all areas, including East Aurora.

-Our law firm provides every potential client an initial free case consultation.
+Our network of attorneys provides every potential client an initial free case consultation.
 Also, we offer a 100% “No Win/No-Fee” Guarantee, meaning you do not owe us any money until we have received monetary recovery on your behalf.